trizen/sidef-book/syntax_and_semantics/constructs/goto.md

 Program Completed.
 ```

-Goto statements have been considered harmful by many computer scientists, notably Dijkstra.
+However, the goto statements have been considered harmful by many computer scientists, notably Dijkstra, so try to avoid using it if possible.